 In mid-2019, two tunnel boring machines (TBMs) were assembled at the Arden Station site and launched separately to tunnel towards the western tunnel entrance at Kensington.

-Before the TBM’s cutterhead ‘breaks through’ into the retrieval shaft, the shaft is filled with water to balance groundwater levels while the TBM constructs the final section of tunnel.
-The water is then drained and the TBM retrieved.
-Water will be pumped back to the water treatment plant at Arden Station site via the TBM.
+Before the TBM’s cutterhead 'broke through' into the retrieval shaft, the shaft was filled with water to balance groundwater levels while the TBM constructed the final section of tunnel.
+The water was then drained and the TBM retrieved.
+Water was then pumped back to the water treatment plant at Arden Station site via the TBM.

 North Melbourne to Parkville